StureTechWagon/StureAssistant/README.md

 # StureAssistant

-This is project to my Hobby Caravan.
+This is project to my Hobby Caravan, called Sture II.
 Using HomeAssistant and a Esp32 for some extra functions and developing it to read and control internal CI-bus.

 Initial hardware: